feelgreatfoodie/bubbles-api/README.md

 ### 8c.
 Create `routes/login.js` to log people in

-Now we need to make a POST route to log people in.
+Now we need to make a `POST` route to `/login` to log people in.
 We will accept the username and password in `.json` format with the following structure:

 ```json
 {